wix-incubator/js-for-products/part3/README.md

 # Functions

+**Select one of these tasks:**
 1. Write a function called 'bartThis'
 The function gets a string, and prints it 3 times to the screen Use console.log to print